 Famous works of art: The Horse Fair (1852–1853)

 French Impressionist Painters

 Developed in France during the 19th century, the Impressionist movement was based on the spontaneous practice of painting outside (en plein air).
 It was pioneered by a unique group of artists who decided to abandon traditional painting approaches in favor of frantic brushstrokes and unique color palettes—something that was incredibly progressive for the time.
 In contrast to the realism enforced by the art establishment, their paintings captured emotional “impressions” of fleeting moments found in everyday life.

-Edouard Manet was one of the first 19th-century artists to paint modern life, and a pioneering figure who led the transition from Realism to Impressionism.
+Édouard Manet (1832-1883) was one of the first 19th-century artists to paint modern life and a pioneering figure who led the transition from Realism to Impressionism.
 Controversial at the time, his paintings depicted nude women—one of which was the French female painter, Victorine Meurent— who posed for several of Manet's most famous paintings, including Olympia.